aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/mdm/mdm.rst

    :Default: 1
    :Examples: ``--mdm-bps 1``

-Selects the number of bits per symbol, ie. the number of bits used to generate a symbol.
+Set the number of bits used to generate a symbol.
 You can't change this value for ``BPSK`` and ``OOK`` types as it is forced to 1.
 Likewise, it is forced to 3 with ``SCMA``.